Fanchengyan/data-downloader/README.md

 ```
 ## Usage

-The detailed documentation is available at: <https://data-downloader.readthedocs.io/en/latest/>
+The detailed documentation is available at: <https://data-downloader.readthedocs.io/en/latest/>.

+> [!TIP]
+> We provide some examples to help you get started quickly : <https://data-downloader.readthedocs.io/en/latest/Tutorials/index.html>